iansudderth/suddzzColor/README.md

 ## Color Modification

 ### adjustHue( color , degrees , [outputFormat] )
+Adjusts the hue of the color by the given number of degrees.
+Can also accept negative numbers.
+Colors rotate on a 360 degree scale, so 0, 360, 720, etc.. all return the same value.

 ### saturate( color, amount, [outputFormat] )
+Saturates the color by an amount between 0 - 100, representing 0% - 100%.
+Negative numbers are the same as calling the `desaturate()` function.

 ### desaturate( color, amount, [outputFormat] )
+Desaturates the color by an amount between 0 - 100, representing 0% - 100%.
+Negative numbers are the same as calling the `saturate()` function.
+Calling this function with an amount of 100 is the same as calling the `greyscale()` function.

 ### lighten( color, amount, [outputFormat] )
+Lightens the color by an amount between 0 - 100, representing 0% - 100%.
+Negative numbers are the same as calling the `darken()` function.

 ### darken( color, amount, [outputFormat] )
+Darkens the color by an amount between 0 - 100, representing 0% - 100%.
+Negative numbers are the same as calling the `lighten()` function.

 ### fadeIn( color, amount, [outputFormat] )  /  opacify(...)
+Increases the opacity of the color by an amount between 0 - 1.
+Negative numbers are the same as calling the `fadeOut()` function.
+The `opacify()` function is an alias of `fadeIn()`, included to keep the API consistent with SASS.

 ### fadeOut( color, amount, [outputFormat] )  /  transparentize(...)
+Decreases the opacity of the color by an amount between 0 - 1.
+Negative numbers are the same as calling the `fadeIN()` function.
+The `transparentize()` function is an alias of `fadeOut()`, included to keep the API consistent with SASS.

 ### setAlpha( color, alphaValue [outputFormat] )  /  setOpactity(...)
+Sets the alpha (opacity) value of a color to a value between 0 - 1, totally ignoring the previous value.
+This function does not accept negative numbers. `setOpacity()` is an alias of `setAlpha()`, included to keep the API consistent with SASS.

 ### greyscale( color, [outputFormat] )
+Converts the color to greyscale.

 ### complement( color, [outputFormat])
+Generates the complementary color.

 ### invert( color, [weight], [outputFormat] )
+Numerically inverts the original color.
+The `weight` argument sets the weight of the inverted color relative to the old color, the default is 100.

 ### mix(color1, color2, [weight], [outputFormat])
+Mixes the two colors together to create a new color.
+The `weight` argument sets the relative weight of the first color in the mix.
+The default is 50.

 ## Color Creation & Conversion